-The Julaine Farrow Museum showcases the history of the treatment of individuals living with mental health concerns in Wisconsin.
+The Julaine Farrow Museum is managed by a volunteer group dedicated to preserving the history of WMHI.
 It is open to the public.

 Two floors, 10 rooms